Sao Miguel Azores, Portugal Travel Guide

 São Jorge, accessible by flight or ferry, stands out for its steep cliffs, unique "fajãs" (flat coastal areas), and famous cheese.

-A 7-10 day trip could cover The Green island (4-5 days) to explore its highlights, followed by 2-3 days on Terceira or Pico.
+A 7-10 day trip could cover The Verdant island (4-5 days) to tour its highlights, followed by 2-3 days on Terceira or Pico.
 This approach provides broad subjection to the archipelago's diverse landscapes.

-SATA Air Açores for quick flights between islands.
+SATA Air Açores for quick flights from one island to another.

 Atlânticoline connects closer islands during warmer months.